 There are different classifications of fires, and not all fire extinguishers put out every type of fire.
-When you purchase your extinguisher, be sure to check the label to know which type of fires it can be used on.
+When you purchase your extinguisher, check the label to know which type of fire it can be used on.
 Some only put out one kind, while others can be used on several types.

-Building your own boat emergency kit is wise.
+Building your boat emergency kit is wise.
 Already assembled kits can have lower quality items, things you don’t know how to use, and stuff you don’t need.
-By building your own kit, you become more conscious of possible situations, such as a sudden storm, a galley fire, or the need to abandon ship.
-Being aware of different types of emergencies will help you decide what to pack in your kit.
+By building your kit, you become more conscious of possible situations, such as a sudden storm, a galley fire, or the need to abandon a ship.
+Knowing different types of emergencies will help you decide what to pack in your kit.

 Every time you plan a boating excursion, it is best that you reassess your emergency kit.
 A good emergency kit is dynamic and is prepared specifically for each trip.
-What you pack in your emergency kit for a fishing trip to Alaska is probably going to be different than what you bring for a relaxing weekend on the lake.
+What you pack in your emergency kit for a fishing trip to Alaska will probably be different than what you bring for a relaxing weekend on the lake.

-The following are a few key items you should have in your boat emergency kit, no matter where or when you plan on hitting the water:
+The following are a few essential items you should have in your boat emergency kit, no matter where or when you plan on hitting the water:

-For an emergency kit to be effective, everything needs to be together in one place.
+For an emergency kit to be effective, everything must be together in one place.
 A waterproof bag or box makes storage easier and keeps everything dry.
-Purchasing one in a bright color is an excellent option in case you need to locate your kit in the dark.
+Purchasing one in a bright color is an excellent option if you need to locate your kit in the dark.

-There are some items you might not always keep in your emergency kit, such as binoculars.
-If you don’t keep everything in one container, be sure to know where it is in case you need it ASAP.
+You might not always keep some items in your emergency kit, such as binoculars.
+If you don’t keep everything in one container, know where it is in case you need it ASAP.

 First Aid Kit

-A first aid kit is a must-have when boating, but it’s not enough to just have one.
+A first aid kit is a must-have when boating, but it’s not enough to have one.
 First aid materials are useless unless you know how to use them.
-Consider taking a first aid and CPR class, so in an emergency, you know what to do.
+Consider taking a first aid and CPR class to know what to do in an emergency.
 American Red Cross offers courses on first aid basics, CPR, water safety, and more.

 Purchasing an already assembled first aid kit is an excellent place to start, but it may be necessary to personalize it.
 Some things to consider adding to preassembled kits include: